mikenguyen13/data_analysis/_book/29-matching-methods.md

 With random treatment assignment, we can use the non-parametric test (Wilcoxon signed rank test) to see if there is treatment effect.

 Without random treatment assignment (i.e., observational data), we cannot use this test.
-With [Matching] on observables, we can use this test if we believe there are no unmeasured confounders.
+With [Selection on Observables], we can use this test if we believe there are no unmeasured confounders.
 And this is where @rosenbaum2002attributing can come in to talk about the believability of this notion.

 In layman's terms, consider that the treatment assignment is based on a method where the odds of treatment for a unit and its control differ by a multiplier $\Gamma$